 NOTE: Dewberry will not ask our clients to update any banking information via email.
-Please call Richard Goldstein directly at 703.849.0219 to request or verify our banking Information or account number.
+Please call Richard Goldstein directly at 703.849.0219 to request or verify our banking information or account number.

 This invoice is due and payable within 30 days of the invoice date.
-Any This invoice accurately reflects the terms and conditions of our questions pertaining to the above should be brought to the attention of agreement and the amount hereon is correct.
-Dewberry immediately.
-Thank you.
-PETER NASSIF ARMANS
+Any This invoice accurately reflects the terms and conditions of our agreement and the amount hereon is correct.